Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

   older superseded artifacts and stale FAILED rows together with their files;
   it never touches current or BUILDING rows.
 Scheduling it (Celery Beat) is a later stage.
+- **Concurrency**: the partial unique constraint guarantees at most one current artifact per pair; two parallel rebuilds of the same pair may race (IntegrityError or last-writer-wins on the pointer swap).
+Acceptable while builds are synchronous and request-scoped; the async stage must add a lock (e.g. `select_for_update` on the pair) before moving builds to Celery.
+- **Manual export command**: `export_animal_snapshot` stays as a dev/ops tool writing to an arbitrary `--output-dir` with no registry row.
+User-facing downloads always go through the lifecycle and private storage; never point the command's output at a publicly served directory.

 Stage 2 still excludes: async rebuilds via Celery, Turso Cloud sync, post-save signal rebuilds, delta updates, and local writes.